 What Size Crochet Hook For Blanket?

-Generally the best size crochet for a blanket is H/8 (5mm).
-Though it depends on the yarn weight of the yarn you’re using.
+Generally, the best size crochet for a blanket is H/8 (5mm).
+However, it depends on the yarn weight of the yarn you’re using.

 What Size Crochet Hook For 4ply Wool?

 The best size crochet hook for 4ply wool is 2.50mm – 3.00mm, US E/4, and 12-9 for UK/Canada.

 Come back to this post whenever you need to use the Crochet Hook Sizes conversion chart.
 Happy Crocheting!

 Something I forgot?
 Or have a question?
 Leave a comment at the end.